Recent from talks

 Khosrow II

-In works of Persian literature such as Ferdowsi's Shahnameh and Nizami Ganjavi's (1141–1209) Khosrow and Shirin, a famous tragic romance and a highly elaborated fictional version of Khosrow's life made him one of the greatest heroes of the culture, as much a lover as a king.
+In works of Persian literature such as Ferdowsi's Shahnameh and Nizami Ganjavi's (1141–1209) Khosrow and Shirin, a famous tragic romance and a highly elaborated fictional version of Khosrow's life made him one of the greatest heroes of the culture, as much a lover as a monarch.
 Khosrow and Shirin tells the story of his love for the originally Aramean princess Shirin, who becomes his queen after a lengthy courtship strewn with mishaps and difficulties.

 Khosrow is the New Persian variant of his name used by scholars; in Middle Persian, his name is Husraw, which derives from Avestan Haosrauuah ("he who has good fame").
 The name is rendered in Greek as Chosroes (Χοσρόης) and in Arabic as Kisra.
 He was given the epithet Abarwēz (New Persian Parwēz / Parviz), meaning "victorious."
-His name in combination with the epithet Abarwēz is attested in Georgian as K‛asre Ambarvez (Pseudo-Juansher, writing around the year 800) and in Armenian as Aprouēz Xosrov.
+His name in combination with the epithet Abarwēz is attested in Georgian as K‛asre Ambarvez (Juansher Juansheriani, writing around the year 800) and in Armenian as Aprouēz Xosrov.

 In 590, Hormizd IV had his prominent general Bahram Chobin disgraced and dismissed.
 Bahram, infuriated by Hormizd's actions, responded by rebelling, and due to his noble status and great military knowledge, was joined by his soldiers and many others.
 He then appointed a new governor for Khorasan, and afterwards set out for the Sasanian capital of Ctesiphon.
-The legitimacy of the House of Sasan was based on acceptance that the halo of kingship, the xwarrah, was given to the first Sasanian shah, Ardashir I (r.
+The legitimacy of the House of Sasan was based on acceptance that the halo of kingship, the farr, was given to the first Sasanian emperor, Ardashir I (r.
 224–242) and his family following the latter's conquest of the Parthian Empire.
 This was now, however, disputed by Bahram Chobin, thus marking the first time in Sasanian history that a Parthian dynast challenged the legitimacy of the Sasanian family by rebelling.

-Meanwhile, Hormizd tried to come to terms with his brothers-in-law Vistahm and Vinduyih, who according to the Syriac writer Joshua the Stylite, both "equally hated Hormizd".
+Meanwhile, Hormizd tried to come to terms with his brothers-in-law Vistahm and Vinduyih, who, according to the Syriac language writer Joshua the Stylite, both "equally hated Hormizd".
 The two brothers overthrew Hormizd in a seemingly bloodless palace revolution.
 They had Hormizd blinded with a red-hot needle, and put Khosrow II on the throne.
 Sometime in the summer of 590, the two brothers then had Hormizd killed, with at least the implicit approval of Khosrow II.
 Nevertheless, Bahram Chobin continued his march to Ctesiphon, now with the pretext of claiming to avenge Hormizd.